sheng-fu/sheng-fu.github.io/index.md

 image:
 ---

 Welcome!
-I am a postdoctoral researcher at the <a href="http://www.ling.sinica.edu.tw/en/Home" target="_blank">Institute of Linguistics</a>, Academia Sinica.
+I am an assistant research fellow at the <a href="https://www.ling.sinica.edu.tw/main/en" target="_blank">Institute of Linguistics</a>, Academia Sinica.
 I was previously at the <a href="https://as.nyu.edu/content/nyu-as/as/departments/linguistics/homepage.html" target="_blank">Department of Linguistics</a>, New York University, where I received my PhD in September, 2020.
 My dissertation “Feature systems, inventory structures, and phonological classes” was supervised by <a href="https://wp.nyu.edu/gilliangallagher/" target="_blank">Gillian Gallagher</a>.

 <br />